About

 tableland2

-Simon has hosted Locator since 1993, an ongoing experimental workshop researching ecological ideas through movement practice, situated in an ancient sessile oak woodland in Pembrokeshire.
+Simon has hosted Locator since 1993, an ongoing experimental workshop researching ecological ideas through movement practice, situated in Tycanol, an ancient sessile oak woodland in Pembrokeshire.
 He is a member of Maynard Abercych, an interdisciplinary artist collective collaborating on a programme of engaged dance activity in the rural village of Abercych and lower Teifi valley, working through ongoing residencies, the village dance, workshops, local and international partnerships.
-He is also a Craniosacral therapist.
+He has developed the sound work Dulais as a series of ongoing field recordings with his Fender Stratocaster, made on the river near his home since 2006.
+A limited edition of recent recordings will be launched as an album in late 2023 by experimental music label East Cape Calling.

 Since 1994 he has collaborated with Melbourne based sound artist Barnaby Oliver, a sample of their work is archived here: Untitled States